openbaton/docs/docs/nfvo-installation.md

 ./openbaton.sh restart
 ```

 At this point the NFVO is ready to be used.
-Please refer to the NFVO user guide for how to start using it.
+Please refer to the NFVO user guide on how to start using it.

 ## Let's move to the next step